superwatermelon/focalize/README.md

 A functional lens framework. **WIP**.

+Helps with immutability, immutability is useful for retaining intermediate state, this means we can perform multiple activities on the same source data without worries that it might be modified during one of these activities.

+## Notes

-We want to be able to do something powerful such as update with immutability items within an array that match a predicate
+We want to be able to do something powerful such as updating (immutably, that is by returning an updated copy and leaving the original intact) items within an array that match a predicate:

 ```js
 const data = {